-Visitor Tip: The Column is beautiful every moment of every day, but there is something really special about being in the park at dawn or dusk—let the singing birds and the changing of the light transport you to another time.
+Visitor Tip: The Column is beautiful every moment of every day, but there is something really special about being in the park at dawn or dusk—let the singing birds and the changing light transport you to another time.

 The Astoria Column is located at 1 Coxcomb Drive, about two hours west of Portland.
 It’s easy to find: Signs are on 14th and 16th Streets in Astoria.